msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 The following packages are used throughout these examples.
 ```
-using NeuralEstimators
-using Flux
-using Distributions
-using NamedArrays
+using NeuralEstimators, Flux, Distributions, NamedArrays
 ```

 ## Univariate data

 Here we develop a neural Bayes estimator for $\boldsymbol{\theta} \equiv (\mu, \sigma)'$ from data $Z_1, \dots, Z_m$ that are independent and identically distributed realisations from the distribution $N(\mu, \sigma^2)$.

 First, we define a function to sample parameters from the prior.
 Here, we assume that the parameters are independent a priori and we adopt the marginal priors $\mu \sim N(0, 1)$ and $\sigma \sim IG(3, 1)$.
 The sampled parameters are stored as $p \times K$ matrices, with $p$ the number of parameters in the model and $K$ the number of sampled parameter vectors.
 Note that below we store the parameters as a named matrix for convenience, but this is not a requirement of the package:

 ```
 function sample(K)